Falabella Logo

 Falabella Emblem

 The font used in the logo is roughly similar to Grenale #2 Cond Demi Italic by Insigne Design.
-But it appeared in 2014, that is, much later than the symbol of the retail company.
+But it appeared in 2014, which is much later than the retail company’s symbol.
 The brand name is written in elegant slanted sans-serif letters.
 Some lines are cut and rounded.
 The diagonally stretched “f” looks the most unusual.
 Despite its initial position, it is lowercase like all other characters.

 Falabella Symbol

 Green is Falabella’s signature color.
 The modern version has a warm yellow tint (#c3d200).
-The chain of stores uses green to demonstrate its environmentally conscious production and sale of goods.
+The chain of stores uses green to demonstrate its environmentally conscious production and sales.
 It is also the color of calmness, trust, harmony, and renewal.